kiennguyen93/DroneItOut/README.md

 Analyzing dependencies
 Downloading dependencies
 Installing DJI-SDK-iOS (4.3.2)
+Installing SpeechKit (2.2.2)
 Generating Pods project
 Integrating client project

 [!]
-Please close any current Xcode sessions and use `DJISdkDemo.xcworkspace` for this project from now on.
+Please close any current Xcode sessions and use `DroneItOut.xcworkspace` for this project from now on.
 Pod installation complete!
-There is 1 dependency from the Podfile and 1 total pod installed.
+There is 2 dependencies from the Podfile and 2 total pod installed.
 ~~~